HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 However, not everything has improved vs. last year configurations.

-This year, the median desktop page features 61 outgoing internal links while the median mobile page features 54 outgoing internal links.
+This year, the median desktop page features 61 internal links while the median mobile page features 54 internal links.
 This is down 12.8% and 10% respectively from [last year's analysis](../2019/seo#linking), suggesting that sites are not maximizing the ability to improve the crawlability and link equity flow through their pages.

 It is also important to note how there's still an important opportunity for improvement across many critical SEO related areas and configurations.